Aliali3392/sports-warehouse-website/README.md

 Sports Warehouse project is an attempt to provide the advantages of online shopping to customers of a real shop.
 It helps buying the products in the shop anywhere through internet by using a webser.
 Sports Warehouse has achieved most of online shopping website features, such as featured items display, items searching, shopping cart and checkout.

-This project was developed with HTML5, CSS3, jQuery, PHP and MySQL.
+This project was developed with HTML5, CSS, jQuery, PHP and MySQL.

 Desktop version:<br>
 ![Mockup demo - Desktop](https://github.com/char1eschen/sports-warehouse-website/blob/master/screenshots/sports-warehouse-desktop.jpg)